bullno1/libs/tests/bserial/README.md

 The above structure allows us to deal with compatible structural changes:

 * Field reordering: The outer `while` loop allows field listing in any arbitrary order.
-* Addition of new fields: The inner `if` condition allows new fields in code but not in data to be toggled off.
+* Addition of new fields: The inner `if` conditions allow new fields in code but not in data to be toggled off.
 * Removal of existing fields: Due to the way data is written, unrecogized fields will be automatically skipped over and not read.
   Internally, the call to `bserial_record` will skip to the closest recognized field in the data stream.
   As an optimization, after a field is read, the same skipping is done again.